-It is still important to get me wrong, especially when the matches between players of equal strength.
+It is still important don’t get me wrong, especially when the matches between players of equal strength.
 But memorization of it is not “the thing” that will give enough to convert a winning game.

 It’s better to understand the ideas instead of memorizing them, that’s when you’ll actually learn.
 You will never improve if you only focus on memorizing lines, which is the ultimate goal.

 Not only that it’s just harder to win in chess only with memorization than just by using your own wits.
 Winning with this (memory) means that you need to end the game very early otherwise the memorized line won’t be used.